Hanif Abdurraqib

+Abdurraqib's poetry works include the 2016 poetry collection The Crown Ain't Worth Much and the 2019 collection A Fortune for Your Disaster.
+Abdurraqib's 2019 non-fiction book on the American hip-hop group A Tribe Called Quest, Go Ahead in the Rain: Notes on A Tribe Called Quest, was longlisted for the 2019 National Book Award.

 Early life

-Abdurraqib was born on August 25, 1983, and raised in Columbus, Ohio.
+Abdurraqib was born and raised in Columbus, Ohio.
 He was raised Muslim.
+When Abdurraqib was 13, his mother died from an abnormal heartbeat caused by her bipolar medicine.
 He graduated from Beechcroft High School in 2001.
 He then attended Capital University, where he earned a degree in marketing and played on the soccer team.

 Career

 Poetry

 Columbus is the setting for Abdurraqib's first book, a poetry collection called The Crown Ain't Worth Much (Button Poetry, July 2016).
 Publishers Weekly's review noted, "When Willis-Abdurraqib meditates on the dangers of being young and black in America, the power of his poetry is undeniable".
 The Indiana Review called the collection "expansive and rich...compassionate, elegiac."
 Fusion called his "poetry a crash course in emotional honesty."
 Writing of the collection's titular poem, The Huffington Post said Abdurraqib's "chilling take on black death is heartbreakingly true."

 Abdurraqib is a Pushcart Prize nominee and a Callaloo Creative Writing Fellow.
 PBS's Articulate with Jim Cotter described Abdurraqib as "of a generation that is helping to redefine poetry".
 Blavity called Abdurraqib one of "13 Young Black Poets You Should Know".
 He is a poetry editor at Muzzle Magazine and a founder, with Eve Ewing, of the Echo Hotel poetry collective.
 He edited an anthology of poems about pop music called Again I Wait For This To Pull Apart (FreezeRay Press, 2015).
 In April 2017 his chapbook Vintage Sadness had a limited edition release by Big Lucks, selling out its print run of 500 copies in just under six hours.
 In August 2017, he was named the managing editor of Button Poetry.
 On September 3, 2019, Tin House released Abdurraqib's second poetry collection, A Fortune for Your Disaster.

 Abdurraqib was a visiting poet teaching in the MFA program at Butler University during the fall of 2018.